 Thats why it’s really important to supplement turmeric with Bioperine (Black pepper extract).
 It has been shown to increase the absorption of turmeric by 2000%!.

 Yes, everyone knows that you need to rehydrate after a night of drinking, however getting enough can be difficulty if feeling nauseous.

 A good way to get some extra fluids in is by chewing on some ice.
 This way you get small amounts of fluid while also having a soothing effect on your headache which you are almost certainly likely to have as well.

 Seeing as increased acid production is one of the causes of nausea, taking something to counteract this should help.
-Any standard over the counter anti-acid should can help neutralize excess acid.
+Any standard over the counter anti-acid should help neutralize excess acid.

 Everyone has their own way of tackling hangover nausea and some common methods can actually make things worse:

 Although pain killers like ibuprofen or paracetamol can relieve the pain from your headache, they may further upset your stomach.
-This is because anti-inflammary medications such as ibuprofen can reduce the mucus lining of your stomach.
+This is because anti-inflammary medications such as ibuprofen can reduce the mucous lining of your stomach.
 This leaves your already delicate stomach lining more susceptible to erosion from stomach acid.

 Reaching for the coffee mug in the morning seems like a logical way to perk yourself up after a night out.
 Although you may feel more awake, caffeine can have quite a few negative effects.

-Firstly, its a diuretic meaning that it makes you pee out more water, therefore worsening dehydration.
+Firstly, it’s a diuretic meaning that it makes you pee out more water, therefore worsening dehydration.
 Secondly, it can increase stomach acid production which is far from ideal

 Meaty food high in fat can be tough for your stomach to digest.
 It takes a lot more work for your stomach to break them down and can cause you to feel bloated.